SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 It includes a **detail view of the products** as well as an **register and login option** for the buyers.

 > [!Note]
 > This project is based on an existing Django application that has been **adapted for containerization**.
+The **initial documentation** can be found [here](https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/commit/6f7020a99b0845e08d8259a27c886f5a7ec45bdc#diff-b335630551682c19a781afebcf4d07bf978fb1f8ac04c6bf87428ed5106870f5)

 ### Shop Example